RichardoC/tales.fromprod.com/src/_posts/2021-11-22-x86-on-k8s-on-raspberry-pi.md

 ```
 ## Why you shouldn't do this

-Over 1.5 cores of the Pi is used by *k3s*, nevermind the workloads we want to run!
+Over 1.5 cores of the Pi is used by *k3s*, never mind the workloads we want to run!

 Here's a simple [pod](https://github.com/reactive-tech/kubegres) which didn't manage to start, even after 5 mins due to the CPU limitations.